roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### showWorkDays `Boolean` *(default: true)*

-If set to `false`, gantt views will show all days of the week.
+If set to `false`, Gantt views will show all days of the week.
 By default the views display only business days.

 #### Example